14 Magical Holiday Activities in Central Massachusetts

 Whether you can nail a triple axel or you can barely keep your balance, there’s something super fun about ice skating on a winter day.
 Here are a few local spots to try – keep in mind many don’t open until mid to late December:

-• Ice Skating on the Oval in Worcester.
-This was closed last year, and it’s unclear if it’ll open this year – but keep an eye on their website.
+- Ice Skating on the Oval in Worcester.
 This 12,000 square foot rink is actually larger than the one at New York City’s Rockefeller Center.

-• Featherland Park Ice Rink in Sudbury.
-In past years, it looks like this has opened on Christmas Eve – but check in on the Sudbury town website to see when it may open this year.
+- Featherland Park Ice Rink in Sudbury.
+In past years, it looks like this has opened on Christmas Eve – but check in on the Sudbury town website or with local folks to see when it may open this year.

 Of course, there are ample indoor ice rinks around the area too if you’d prefer that (and they’re more likely to be open earlier in the season).